THE FAILURE THAT NECESSITATES STRUCTURE

-Analytic governance exists because many analyses fail at the moment they are needed most.
+Strategic Decision Architecture exists because many decision support projects fail at the moment they are needed most.

 In these cases, the data is sound.
 The methods are correct.
 The outputs are polished.

 This is not a technical failure.
-It is a governance failure: analysis was allowed to proceed without ensuring it could survive real decision pressure.
+It is a structural failure: analysis was allowed to proceed without ensuring it could survive real decision pressure.

 NAMING THE FAILURE MODE